 - National Sexual Assault Hotline - 800-656-HOPE (4673)

 Tip #7.
 Follow The Advice Of Your Local And Regional Health Authorities.

 Source: CDC graphic via cdc.gov

-The World Health Organization and the Centers for Disease Control in Atlanta are two primary resources responsible for monitoring and reporting updates on COVID-19.
+The World Health Organization and the Centers for Disease Control and Prevention (CDC) are two primary resources responsible for monitoring and reporting updates on COVID-19.
 These two organizations are working together with other public health and safety organizations to contain and reduce the spread of the coronavirus.

 The WHO recommends these basic protective measures at this time: